 - Conduct a feasibility study.
 One of the most critical components of a capital campaign is the feasibility study.
 Think of the feasibility study as a focus group for your supporters that helps you determine if your campaign can reach its goals.
 Hiring a third-party professional like a consultant ensures that you get honest answers during the study.

 Knowing this information will be helpful, but if you want to find the right consultant for your nonprofit, you’ll need to be more specific.
-Think about all the areas you need help with and create a list.
+Think about all the areas you need help with and create a list of priorities when it comes to your future fundraising consultant.

 The level of involvement you want your consultant to have is also important.
-Are you looking for a consultant that can help you plan a fundraiser from start to finish?
+Are you looking for an expert that can help you plan a fundraiser from start to finish?
 Or are you looking for someone to fill in the gaps with the skills and resources your nonprofit doesn’t have?

-Tip #2: Pick A Professional Fundraiser That Understands Fundraising Software
+Tip #2: Pick A Consultant That Understands Fundraising Software

-Whether you’re looking for help with a fundraising event or prospect research, hiring a professional fundraiser with fundraising software knowledge should be on your priority list.
+Whether you’re looking for help with a fundraising event or prospect research, hiring a professional fundraiser with fundraising software knowledge should be a priority.
 Understanding software means that your consultant can analyze the information from your nonprofit CRM to create a better strategy for your organization.

-You probably use fundraising software on a daily basis to track your donors’ information and giving habits as well as your fundraising efforts.
-It only makes sense that you should hire someone who knows how to use the software as well.
+You probably use fundraising software on a daily basis as a donor database to keep track of your donors’ information, your donor communications, and your fundraising efforts.
+It only makes sense that you should hire someone who knows how to use your software as well.

 A consultant who understands fundraising software can help you: